-From the review of the search process in Section 2 it is clear that we can confine ourselves to numberings of the nodes of a (sub)graph that result from spanning trees, because no other numberings will ever occur in the search.
-Even more: specific systematic ways of constructing a spanning tree suffice.
+From the review of the search process in Section 2 it is clear that we can confine ourselves to numberings of the nodes of a (sub)graph that result from spanning trees, because no other node numberings will ever occur in the search.
+Even more: we can confine ourselves to a specific systematic way of constructing a spanning tree.
 The reason is that the basic search algorithm produces all spanning trees of a (frequent) (sub)graph, though usually in different branches of the search tree.2 Since the extensions of a (sub)graph need to be checked only once, we may choose to form them only in the branch of the search tree, in which the spanning tree of the (sub)graph has been built in the chosen way.
-This can also be used to ensure that the canonical description has the prefix property, meaning that each prefix of a canonical code word is a canonical code word itself.
-Since in the search we extend only graphs in canonical form, the prefix property is needed to make sure that all (sub)graphs can be reached.

-The best-known systematic methods for constructing a spanning tree of a graph are, of course, depth-first and breadth-first search.
-Thus it is not surprising that gSpan uses the former to define its canonical form [14].
+The most straightforward systematic methods for constructing a spanning tree of a graph are, of course, depth-first and breadth-first search.
+Thus it is not surprising to see that gSpan uses the former to define its canonical form [14].
 However, the latter (i.e., breadth-first search) may just as well be chosen as a basis for a canonical form.
-And indeed: as will turn out later, the (heuristically introduced) local extension order of the MoSS/MoFa algorithm [1, 3] can be justified from a canonical form that is based on a breadth-first search tree.
+And indeed: as will turn out later, the (heuristically introduced) local extension order of the MoSS/MoFa algorithm [1,3] can be justified from a canonical form that is based on such a breadth-first search tree.
 Thus MoSS/MoFa can be seen as implicitly based on this canonical form.

-Other methods include a spanning tree construction that first visits all neighbors of a node (like breadth-first search), but then chooses the next node to extend in a depth-first manner.
-(This may be seen as a variant of depth-first search.)
+Other alternatives include a spanning tree construction that first visits all neighbors of a node (like breadth-first search), but then chooses the next node to extend in a depth-first search manner.
+(This may be seen as a variant of depthfirst search.)
 However, in the following I confine myself to (standard) depth-first and breadth-first search trees to keep things simple.
-Nevertheless, it should be kept in mind that there are various other possibilities one may explore.
+Nevertheless, it should be kept in mind that there is a variety of other possibilities one may explore.

-2 They occur in the same search tree node only if the graph exhibits some symmetry, i.e., if there exists an automorphism that is not the identity.
+$^{^2}$ They occur in the same search tree node only if the graph exhibits some symmetry, i.e., if there exists an automorphism that is not the identity.